Published on January 28, 2022

-Here at Capitalize, we roll over more retirement accounts in one day than the average person might across their lifetime.
-These account balances range from less than $1,000 to even more than $100,000!
+Here at Capitalize, we roll over more retirement accounts in one day than the average person might over their lifetime.
+These retirement savings account balances range from less than $1,000 to even more than $100,000!

-Because the account that you move your money into – like an individual retirement account (IRA) or another 401(k) – comes with annual contribution limits, we’re often asked: does a 401(k) rollover count as a contribution to the account you’re moving your money into?
-And, if so, how can anyone roll over a sizable 401(k) without exceeding these maximum limits?
+Because the account that you move your money into – like an Individual Retirement Account (IRA) or another employer-sponsored retirement plan – comes with annual contribution limits, we’re often asked: does a 401(k) rollover count as a contribution to the account you’re moving your retirement funds into?
+And, if so, how can anyone roll over a sizable 401(k) without exceeding these maximum limits or taking a penalty?

-The short answer to this question is no: a 401(k) rollover is an entirely different action, and in truth, has nothing to do with the annual contribution limits that come with retirement accounts.
-That means you can confidently roll over your 401(k), even if it’s greater than $20,500, which is the annual maximum for 2022.
+The short answer to this question is, never: a 401(k) rollover is an entirely different action, and in truth, has nothing to do with the annual contribution limits that come with retirement accounts.
+That means a 401(k) rollover doesn’t count as an annual IRA contribution, meaning you can confidently roll over your 401(k) from your employer-sponsored plan, even if it’s greater than $23,000, which is the annual maximum contribution for 2024.

 Every year, you have the opportunity to contribute a certain amount to your 401(k) and/or IRA accounts that count towards the “annual maximum.”

-For Traditional and Roth IRAs, which are opened outside of your employment relationship, the annual maximum for contributions is $6,000, with another $1,000 available to those over age 50 (total of $7,000).
+For Traditional and Roth IRAs, which are opened outside of your employment relationship, the annual maximum for contributions is $7,000, with another $1,000 available to those over age 50 (a total of $8,000).
 Traditional and Roth IRAs come with different tax considerations, but the contribution limit for both accounts is the same.
+Remember that a Roth IRA account offers tax-free growth since contributions are made after tax.

-A rollover occurs when you move an existing retirement plan – a 401(k) or IRA – from one provider to another.
-This typically takes place when you’ve left a job and want to take your old 401(k) plan with you, either to your new employer’s 401(k) or an IRA opened at a provider of your choice.
+A rollover occurs when you move an existing eligible retirement plan – either 401(k) or IRA assets – from one financial institution to another.
+This typically takes place when you’ve left a job and want to take the 401(k) from your former employer’s plan with you, either to your new employer’s plan or a new IRA account opened at a provider of your choice.

 A rollover can only happen after you’ve contributed money to one of your retirement plans and never happen before a contribution.
 In other words, you can’t roll over money you never contributed in the first place!

-Think of rollovers as entirely separate from anything having to do with contributions to your retirement accounts, so it won’t count against any of our annual contribution limits – for your 401(k) or IRA.
+Think of rollovers as entirely separate from anything having to do with contributions to your retirement accounts, so a rollover won’t count against contribution limits in retirement planning– for your 401(k) or IRA.

 Follow the below example for a real-world scenario:

 Let’s imagine you’ve done a great job saving and have accumulated $50,000 in your employer’s 401(k) plan over the last several years.
 Then, you’re presented with a competing offer at another company which you immediately accept.
-Once you’ve left your job, you have a few choices with regard to your old 401(k):
+Once you’ve left your job, you’ll have several options for your old 401(k):

 Notice that none of these options have anything to do with the annual contribution limits.
-The $50,000 balance, if you decide to roll it over, is a separate action that won’t affect your ability to contribute to your new 401(k) – or an IRA – throughout the year.
+Since rollovers don’t count as contributions, the $50,000 balance, if you decide to roll it over, is a separate action that won’t affect your ability to contribute to your new 401(k) – or an IRA – throughout the year.

 A rollover refers to moving the location of your account, while a contribution refers to adding to the account.
 An analogy can also help to discern the difference: